 Nearly 1500 Dubuque homes were threatened with flooding prior to the beginning of the watershed management project.
 Other elements of this project that are currently in place include an enormous retention facility on Carter Road, expansion of the 32nd St. Retention Facility and the construction of the lower Bee Branch east of the tracks.

-We believe that we have found a way to bring the walking/ biking trail under the tracks as well!
+We have found a way to bring the walking/ biking trail under the tracks as well!

 Additionally, many permeable alleys have been and will continue to be constructed, reducing the amount of storm water that even reaches the system.